awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-cloudwatch-events.md

 The remainder of this topic describes the basic procedure for creating a CloudWatch Events rule for CodeDeploy\.
 Before you create event rules for use in your CodeDeploy operations, however, you should do the following:
 + Complete the CloudWatch Events prerequisites\.
 For information, see [Amazon CloudWatch Events Prerequisites](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CWE_Prerequisites.html)\.
 + Familiarize yourself with events, rules, and targets in CloudWatch Events\.
-For more information, see [What Is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [New CloudWatch Events – Track and Respond to Changes to Your AWS Resources](http://aws.amazon.com/blogs/aws/new-cloudwatch-events-track-and-respond-to-changes-to-your-aws-resources/)\.
+For more information, see [What is Amazon CloudWatch Events?](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) and [New CloudWatch Events – Track and respond to changes to your AWS resources](http://aws.amazon.com/blogs/aws/new-cloudwatch-events-track-and-respond-to-changes-to-your-aws-resources/)\.
 + Create the target or targets you will use in your event rules\.

 **To create a CloudWatch Events rule for CodeDeploy:**